Eraph/rakhama.com/content/posts/blazor-with-mvvm.md

 - Negates (or minimises) the need for code-behind on components and pages
 - Complete separation of views from logic; VMs are view agnostic and could, for example, be ported to a Maui app quite easily
 - Light state management, e.g. for submission forms that are destroyed when submitted or navigating away
-- Use of `INotifyPropertyChanged` and `INotifyCollectionChanged` interfaces streamline page refreshes
+- Use of `INotifyPropertyChanged` and `INotifyCollectionChanged` interfaces streamline component refreshes

 For this example I will be using the default Blazor WASM template provided with .NET 6.0.
 Later versions of .NET should be able to follow the same principles outlined here.
 I will also be using the following packages:
 - [MvvmBlazor](https://www.nuget.org/packages/MvvmBlazor) to easily set up Components and ViewModels